Below you'll find answers to the questions we get asked the most about Exalate.

 Yes, it's possible to sync multiple projects with one connection.

 Basically, it's all about the configuration of the Sync Rules.
-Once that you establish a connection between instances you can specify which data would you like to send to the other side and how to interpret incoming sync data.
+Once that you establish a connection between instances you can specify which data you would like to send to the other side and how to interpret incoming sync data.

 Versions and pre-requisites